10th Air Base Wing

 The 10th Air Base Wing (10 ABW) is a non-flying United States Air Force unit that is the host wing for the United States Air Force Academy (USAFA) in Colorado Springs, Colorado.

 The Wing provides all base-level support activities to the Academy.
 These activities include security, civil engineer, communications, logistics, military and civilian personnel, financial management, services, command post, chaplaincy, equal opportunity and the hospital, all of which support nearly 4,000 cadets and a total military community of approximately 20,000 personnel.

 The Wing's history dates to a celebrated World War II photographic reconnaissance group.
-The 10th Tactical Fighter Wing was stationed in France, West Germany, and England for over 40 years during the Cold War.
+The 10th Tactical Fighter Wing was stationed in France, West Germany, and the United Kingdom for over 40 years during the Cold War.
 During its USAFE service, the wing received seven Air Force Outstanding Unit Awards and deployed personnel and equipment to King Fahd International Airport, Saudi Arabia and fought during Operation Desert Storm in 1991.